Finding free ways to have meetings is convenient when you’re first starting out or if you don’t want to always be tied to a physical location.

-And it won’t cost them a thing.
+Plus, it won’t cost them a dime.

-9. Video Conference
+9. Setup a Remote Video Conference Meeting

-If you don’t have paperwork or money to exchange, you personal contact isn’t a must.
+If you don’t have paperwork or money to exchange, personal contact isn’t a must.
 Try to convince your client to have a virtual meeting.

 You can still have a face-to-face discussion without altering much about your routine.